keerthiareddy/HelloWorldApp/README.md

 3. Push your changes to the `main` branch.
 4. GitHub Actions will automatically trigger a deployment.

-For Python:
-- The pipeline installs dependencies (if any) from `requirements.txt`.
-- The app is executed using `python app.py`.
+The app is executed using `python app.py`.

 Author: Keerthi A